• Skip to primary navigation

 For the exact amounts needed, please see the recipe card below.

-• If desired, you can swap out the spinach for kale.
+Vegetable Variations: If desired, you can swap out the spinach for kale.
 The green color from both leafy greens will look incredible in this dish and the flavor change is minor.

-How to make Creamy Tuscan Chicken
+How to Make Creamy Garlic Tuscan Chicken

 1. Add your olive oil to a saucepan over medium-high heat.